YinJC/uk-tex-faq/FAQ-fontname.md

----
-layout: page
-title: What is the ''Berry naming scheme''?
+# What is the ''Berry naming scheme''?
----

 In the olden days, (La)TeX distributions were limited by the feebleness of file systems' ability to represent long names.
 (The